JustinLove/alchemy_tutor/notes.md

 ### Having Spawns in Default

 - default spawns: define init, append when biome has it???
+  - check hell shops
+  - doesn't significantly impact number of file appends in noitavania or any other currently supported mod
-- spawn code collisions (vines, rubble, etc) -> use our own code
+- x spawn code collisions (vines, rubble, etc) -> use our own code

 #### Virtual Biomes in `biome_scripts`